 VALUE FOR MONEY (2010)

-There's a beautiful japanese box for AES, costing about 45 euros and looking great in a collection.
+A beautiful japanese box for the AES, costing about 45 euros and looking great in a collection.
 If you just wish to discover the saga, the game is cool and old-school, but if you wish to spend hours playing versus, prefer Fatal Fury Special, better and cheaper!